The Drama Currently Going Down In The TikTok Hype House Sounds Familiar

 "The first thing I've learned is to listen to red flags," Keech says at the end of her video, later thanking Petrou for teaching her how to stand up for herself and be "an example for younger women in the business world.

 Now, Forbes writes, Keech is starting her own content house, launching in a few weeks when she hopes the pandemic has eased: clubhouse.
-According to Forbes, this house his almost twice as big.
+According to Forbes, this house is almost twice as big.

 Advertisement